Theory of the Elementary Particles: The neutrino masses

 \section{The neutrino masses}

 Now we come to the neutrino masses.
+The neutrinos move with the velocity of light but have a mass, just as photons have a mass, because E = mc$^2$.
+Within the rest masses of the $\nu$-branch particles the neutrinos cannot progress with the velocity of light, but they can form standing waves in the particles.
+We assume that the energy in the standing waves is equal to mc$^2$ of the neutrinos in the lattices.
 As mentioned before, the experiments show that the electron neutrinos, muon neutrinos and tau neutrinos are different.
 It is undisputed that all of them have no charge and the same spin.
-However, if the three neutrino types have different rest masses then the electron neutrinos, muon neutrinos and tau neutrinos are different.
+However, if the three neutrino types have different masses then the electron neutrinos, muon neutrinos and tau neutrinos are different, as they are supposed to be.
 There is no certain knowledge what the neutrino masses are.
 Numerous values for m($\nu_e$) and m($\nu_\mu$) have been proposed and upper limits for them have been established experimentally which have, with time, decreased steadily.
-The Review of Particle Physics [2] gives for the mass of the electron neutrino the value $<$\,2\,eV/c$^2$.
-Neither the Superkamiokande [37] nor the Sudbury [38] experiments determine a neutrino mass, however, both experiments make it very likely that the neutrinos have rest masses.
+The Review of Particle Physics gives for the mass of the electron neutrino the value $<$\,2\,eV/c$^2$.
+Neither the Superkamiokande [37] nor the Sudbury [38] experiments determine a neutrino mass, however, both experiments make it very likely that the neutrinos have masses.
 We will now determine the neutrino masses from the composition of the $\pi^\pm$\,mesons and from the $\beta$-decay of the neutron.